 The artwork will be show cased alongside a research report, at a collaborative exhibition and seminar held at LJMU and online in 2022.
 The launch will bring key stakeholders (e.g. research participants, marketing professionals, venue personal (e.g. promotors), regulatory and industry bodies, police, local council, community groups) together to discuss the research findings, and the way forward in making positive change.

 In stage three, interviews will be conducted with those working in the marketing and promotion of alcohol brands and nightlife venues.
+This also includes people working as hostesses and dancers in nightlife venues, as well as charities and influencers who collaborate with brands and venues.
 These are groups who are often excluded from research in this area, and we wish to integrate their voice into the debates that surround the influence of marketing and the social responsibility of industry, and marketing that supports social causes such as gender equality and LGBTQ+ rights.